Kippus0s/Speaker-Independent_Speech-Emotion_Recognition/README.md

 | Introductory Paper | Burkhardt, 2005 | Jackson, 2008 | Busso, 2008 | Livingstone, 2018 |

 # Traditional-ML Model Accuracy
 All classifiers used features extracted from 4 seconds of audio only, at a sample rate of 16000Hz.
-DL models later used longer samples at times, but at the baseline stage my concern was with parity among the datasets
+Heuristic features were extracted using openSMILE and the emobase feature set.

 | Dataset | Accuracy |
 | --- | ----
 | emoDB | 68.96% |